 What is the purpose of the

-?- Explain how to use the Rails console to interact with the Rails application and its database.
+rails console?- Explain how to use the Rails console to interact with the Rails application and its database.

 - Discuss common use cases for the Rails console in debugging, testing, and development.